Benchmarking quantum phase-space methods for near-resonant light propagation: Model

 Following the Jordan-Schwinger map~\cite{Jordan:1935aa,Schwinger:1952aa}, each two-level atom is represented using two independent bosonic modes, $\hat{b}_1$ and $\hat{b}_2$, corresponding to the ground and excited states, respectively.
 The Pauli operators are mapped onto these bosonic modes according to

 The canonical commutation relations $[\bnd{i} , \bd{j}] = \delta_{ij}$ guarantee that these operators satisfy the standard angular-momentum algebra.
 In this representation, an atomic excitation corresponds to annihilating a ground-state boson and creating an excited-state boson.
-Extending this mapping to the collective operators, we obtain